w3c/wai-course-list/content/submit-a-resource.md

 ---
-title: "Submit a course, training, or certification on web accessibility"
+title: "Submit a course, training, or certification on digital accessibility"
-nav_title: "Submit a course, training, or certification on web accessibility"
+nav_title: "Submit a course, training, or certification on digital accessibility"
 doc-note-type: draft
 lang: en
 last_updated: 2021-@@-@@